This simple recipe shows just how easy it is to make vegan buttercream with 3 basic ingredients and no magic whatsoever!

 There are no secrets if I’m honest but I like that title!
 People who are new to veganism or are just vegan curious do ask me questions in hushed and worried tones.
 I often feel like a wise old crone, imparting my secret knowledge!
 Yes, I can eat cakes and YES, I can eat buttercream!

 - The secret here is to use a high fat content vegan margarine, straight from the fridge.
 Lower fat spreads contain more water and collapse when you whisk them.
-I use Flora buttery which has a 79% fat content and a lovely buttery taste.

 - Whisk it on low in a stand mixer and add the icing sugar a little at a time – just like I used to BV (Before Vegan).

 - Add any flavourings or colourings very slowly in small amounts, especially if they are liquids, simply because too much liquid can make buttercream runny.

 - If the buttercream is too soft, add some more icing sugar.

 I decorated my cupcakes with far too much buttercream just to show you how well it pipes and that it doesn’t collapse and run away.
 Here’s a cross section so you can see how creamy it is.
 This photograph also features my vegan vanilla cupcakes in all their well risen, fluffy beauty!

 This basic dairy free buttercream recipe is easily adapted to include different flavours and colourings.